 Aaron's Chain Lube Tip: My personal favorite is called Rock ‘N Roll Gold.
 Despite the lame name, this lube is great for all conditions of riding since it’s solvent base rinses off road grit and lubes the inside of the chain rollers.
 In a pinch WD-40’s original lube is an OK lubricant and is good at displacing salty water on the bike parts.
 The real benefit is that it’s affordable and available nearly everywhere.

 When the snowy and icy conditions are headed to town, be cognizant of the forecast.
 If cycling in snow or ice is not for you, opt for SEPTA or another transportation alternative instead.
 If part of the day is clear, use Indego one way.
-Always carry a token just in case you’d rather have your bike ride the bus or need to leave it somewhere.
+Always bring $2:50 in cash or your key card just in case you’d rather have your bike ride the bus or need to leave it somewhere.

 Plan for alternate routes.
 Bike lanes are often rendered useless by the snow plows that push the snow and ice into them.
 The snow and ice gets compounded over time, taking days, weeks or months to melt.
 Trolley tracks may not appear to be wet or icy, so tread carefully when crossing them at any angle or avoid them all together.